The Mystery of the Lost Red Paint People

 William Fitzhugh, Curator, Smithsonian Institution

 "Making archival material accessible in an exciting way, this video informs students and special interest groups about an advanced Native American culture and the history of archaeology."

 "This film remains a vivid introduction to some fascinating archaeological sites and cultures of the Northeast.
 It is effective in showing how ideas change and how new archaeological information can be brought to bear on old problems.
 It would be an appropriate film for college courses in North American archaeology and archaeological methods."

-Janet Rafferty, Mississippi State Univer
+Janet Rafferty, Mississippi State University (Anthropology Review Database)

 "An excellent synthesis of significant new discoveries and interpretations."

 Awards and Festivals

 Editor's Choice, Booklist